backstage/backstage/.github/ISSUE_TEMPLATE/ux-component_template.md

 ---
 name: 'UX Component'
-about: 'For designers to request UX components to be added to the Backstage Storybook.'
+about: 'For designers to request UX components to be added to the Backstage Storybook'
 ---

 ## 🗒 General